Chapter 03: Hunting Fundamentals

 Jhun nodded again.

-He couldn’t be sure what Luna was doing, but it was surely well-reasoned, and Jhun knew he needed to follow suit.
-Oma would panic if she learned how much debt Jhun had already taken on, but perhaps Komo Island could provide a bounty worth a young ranger’s salvation.
-The Island rarely saw visitors, even from Sudalijhe’Yi.
+Luna's intentions were opaque, but surely well-reasoned, and Jhun knew he needed to follow suit.
+Oma would panic if she learned how much debt Jhun had already taken on, but perhaps Komo Island could provide a bounty worth a young ranger's salvation.
+The Island rarely saw visitors, even from Sudalijhe'Yi.
 There had to be treasures hiding under every bush.

-Jhun could grok the trade value of an item in demand, even if he didn’t quite understand the intricacies of Hayuwasi’s qipu system yet.
-The entire credit web was hidden from the public, accessible only through the weavers who asked too many questions and tsked too often at his answers.
-One week in, he couldn’t piece it all together-- his contributions, his equipment usage, even his rent and board.
+Jhun could grok the trade value of an item in demand, even if he didn't quite understand the intricacies of Hayuwasi's kipu system yet.
+The credit web's operations hid behind a veil of bureaucracy, accessible only through the attini who asked too many questions and tsked too often at a newcomer's answers.
+One week in, he had yet to piece it all together—his contributions, his equipment usage, his rent and board.

-So, after much listening, watching, and walking, Jhun found no treasure.
-But at the very least, he did take the time to learn something of his companions; he didn’t know how Kayin would classify them at the end, as it seemed too trivial to discuss aloud, but he considered them each in turn.
+So, after much listening, watching, and walking, having found no treasure, Jhun studied his companions; he didn't know how Kayin would classify them at hunt's Close, and it seemed too trivial to discuss aloud, but he considered them each in turn.

-Solomon was a malcontent, a vilibrand barely worth a second thought.
+Solomon was a malcontent, a vilibrand not worth a second thought.
 He seemed here only to puff his chest, not to teach or guide.
-Jhun couldn’t exactly blame him-- he was grateful to share a seat on the wagon pulled by Rowan, Alex, Kayin, and Dayo.
+Jhun couldn't exactly blame him—he was grateful to share a seat on the proverbial wagon pulled by Rowan, Alex, Kayin, and Dayo.
 But Jhun was already sick of the sneer that coated every complaint Solomon gave.

-And yet Rowan handled the older boy with grace, an unstoppable force of patience.
+Yet Rowan handled the older boy with grace, an inexorable force of patience.
 He knew how to warm up the frostiest of elders, disarm the surliest of groundskeepers, and befriend the shyest of rookies.
 His was the one voice that refused to be silenced, neither by the toil of their trek nor the ire of Solomon.
 These two would act as hammers, enforcing the will of the group.

-Jhun saw two natural sentries in Kayin and Dayo, mystics raised in Ibasi temple in the tradition of Ahraqimasu.
-They were obviously western, their skin as dark as Rowan’s and their voices like strange instruments playing a familiar song.
-Jhun couldn’t quite get a read on either– though they never hesitated to ask questions, usually about Kyeri custom, language, or food, they largely stayed aloof, watching quietly.
-A peel of laughter chimed through the air-- evidently Rowan had already cracked through Kayin’s shell.
+Jhun saw two natural sentries in Kayin and Dayo, mystics raised in the Ibasi tradition of Ahraqimasu.
+They were obviously western, their skin as dark as Rowan's and their voices like strange instruments playing a familiar song.
+Although their questions came readily, usually about Kyeri custom, language, or food, both girls otherwise stayed aloof, watching silently.
+A peel of laughter chimed through the air—evidently Rowan had already cracked through Kayin's shell.

 That left only Luna, who was friendly, despite the frown she wore even now.
-They shared all three courses together, during each of which she stayed on the periphery of the crowds.
-On these outskirts, the two exchanged familiar glances often, but rarely a word.
+She and Jhun shared all three courses together, during each of which she stayed on the periphery of the crowds.
+On these outskirts, the two traded familiar glances often, though rarely a word.

 "Did you find what you were chasing?"
 Jhun asked.
 She was a natural hound.

 Jhun blinked.
 Were turkey feathers more valuable in the south than in Depsan?
-Or was there some other underlying motivation for Luna’s hunt?
+Or must there have been some other underlying motivation for Luna's hunt?

 A scream from ahead tore through Jhun's thoughts.